 Ali Yaylali is a PhD student in Language, Reading, and Culture Program.
-He taught ESL in Arizona's schools as a certified teacher for many years.
-He is very interested in English language development in culturally diverse science classrooms and literacy skills conducive to the mastery of science concepts.
-He is studying ways and methodologies to investigate the values, knowledge structures, and language of science that English Language Learners (ELLs) need to master in high school settings.
-He considers writing an important literacy skill that allows learners to revise, clarify, and communicate their thinking and construct knowledge.
-Therefore, he focuses on writing tasks in science classrooms that helps ELLs build science knowledge and develop language and literacy skills.
-Discourse, ethnography, corpus linguistics, and second language writing are the fields he would like to specialize in to conduct his future research.
-As a SBAR fellow, he is very excited to introduce environmental themes in science classrooms.
+He taught ESL in Arizona's public schools and literacy organizations for nine years.
+He is very interested in literacy skills in science classrooms and multilingual students’ learning of science and scientific language.
+Specifically, he is studying how multilingual students’ scientific writing ability develops during high school years.
+He is studying ways and methodologies to investigate the values, epistemologies, knowledge structures, and language of science that English learners/bilingual students need to master.
+He considers writing an important literacy skill that allows science learners to revise, clarify, and communicate their thinking and concept knowledge.
+The SBAR project allowed for engagement in science discussions and provided an opportunity to connect with high school learners.
+SBAR project also contributed to biology students’ understanding of how environmental matters and issues can be addressed through biological concepts.
+In addition, students developed their interdisciplinary skills to apply biological concepts into problem solving in the Southwest’s arid environments.
+As a SBAR graduate fellow, he is very excited to introduce environmental science themes and science literacy skills in secondary classrooms.